Latin American focused oral history program

 Oral history provides a way of recording individual experiences that are not captured in written documents and, as such, are at risk of being lost.
 It also supplies contextual and personal information not available elsewhere.
 Oral history is, therefore, an essential tool in preserving the memories and testimonies of leading business practitioners in the region.

 All the interviews are audio recordings with Spanish and English transcripts.
 Excerpts from these interviews are included in this web guide.
-The collection of oral history interviews are part of Baker Library Historical Collections, Harvard Business School and are restricted at this time.
-Inquiries regarding use of the collection should be directed to Baker Library Historical Collections at firstname.lastname@example.org.
+The collection of oral history interviews are part of Baker Library Historical Collections, Harvard Business School.
+Please contact Baker Library Historical Collections at to receive a full copy of the transcript.

 The Latin American Business Oral History Collection is owned by the President and Fellows of Harvard College (Harvard University).
 It is being provided solely for the purpose of teaching or individual research.
 Any other use - including commercial reuse, mounting on other systems, or other forms of redistribution - requires permission of the Harvard Business School.